2022 Cybersecurity Conference present

 Built into this year’s Cybersecurity Conference is yet another exciting Cybersecurity Hackathon.
-The American Business Council Nigeria (ABC Nigeria) is partnering with Private Sector partners to host the Cybersecurity Hackathon 2022.
+The American Business Council Nigeria (ABC Nigeria) & Commercio in partnership with Private Sector partners are hosting a Cybersecurity Hackathon 2022.

 The Council wishes to draw attention to the talents that exist in this space whilst highlighting the need to help build capacity that not only strengthens the cybersecurity ecosystem but also competes on a global level.

 It is the desire of ABC and its partners to have the hackathon that will encourage discussions about upskilling and mentorship, cyber-attacks and how to mitigate them, and the state of the nation’s cybersecurity regulatory framework.

 The Cybersecurity Hackathon is open to students, experts, and freelance cybersecurity personnel who have experience working in the Cybersecurity space and have shown some level of expertise.

 Apply and fill out the online application form HERE.

 Applications are due on October 2nd at 8pm (Nigeria time).

 Questions regarding the competition must be submitted via email to info@abccCyberHackathon.org.
 Questions and answers will be posted to the website for all potential applicants.